 Among the latter, the first four points address local control, i.e. without communication.
 As such, these ideas are limited by disturbances emanating from supply chain partners, which remain unknown.
 The last four points require some kind of information exchange.

-Table 3.1: Advantages and disadvantages of seriou s gaming Table 5.1.
-The valuages and disad valuages of seriou s gammg

-Advantage Disadvantage ✓ Requires no preknowledge ✗ Delivers suboptimal solution \checkmark Applies to all systems ✗ Neglects bullwhip \checkmark May be distributed ✗ Disregards automation
+Table 5.1: Advantages and disadvantages of serious gaming Advantage Disadvantage $\checkmark$ Requires no preknowledge X Delivers suboptimal solution $\checkmark$ Applies to all systems X Neglects bullwhip $\checkmark$ May be distributed X Disregards automation